 The leaves are compound, being made up of either two, four or six leaflets arranged in pairs along the length and with an extra leaflet at the tip.
 Individually the leaflets are elongated-oval, dark green, smooth on the margins and 6 to 7 cm (2.4 to 2.8 in) in length.
 They fall off the vine in the dry season to conserve water, exposing bare stems.

-It is cultivated for its striking flowers, lush green foliage and ability to grow quickly to cover a wall, fence trellis or arbour.
+It is cultivated for its big clusters of colourful trumpet-shaped flowers, lush green foliage and ability to grow quickly to cover a wall, fence trellis or arbour.
 A vigorous vine, it needs a solidly built structure to support its weight as it grows.

 New plants are started from semi-ripe cuttings, less commonly from seed.
 Performs best on sites with full to partial sun exposure and on rich, free-draining clay, loam or